vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ### Can I whitelist my URL for a Vipps QR?

+Yes.
 It is technically possible for a merchant to whitelist a URL so a user can scan a Vipps-branded QR in Vipps and be sent directly to the merchant's URL.

 This functionality is in an experimental phase, and is only available for